-- 5. To configure the SSO connection, provide the following information to your service provider: - The client ID.
-Click View Client Details to access the Promotion Details window, which displays the client ID. - $^{\circ}$ The client secret and OIDC discovery endpoint are also available in this window.
+- 4. To configure the SSO connection, provide the following information to your service provider: - The Client ID.
+Click View Client Details to access the Promotion Details window, which displays the client ID.

+• The OIDC discovery endpoint and client secret are also available in this window.